 - 2 cups water

 El Pollo Diablo Nuggets

-- 4 boneless chicken breasts, cut into 1 and half inch pieces
+- 4 boneless chicken breasts, cut into 1.5-inch pieces

 - 1-2 chipotle peppers canned in adobo sauce